 (The Atlantic's "Roughly 100 Fantastic Pieces of Journalism" 2014)

 ROBERT W. FIESELER

-Robert W. Fieseler is a journalist and nonfiction author who currently resides in Boston.
+Robert W. Fieseler is the 2019 NLGJA (National Lesbian and Gay Journalists Association) Journalist of the Year and a debut nonfiction author.
+He currently lives with his husband and dog in New Orleans.
 He graduated co-valedictorian from the Columbia University Graduate School of Journalism and is a recipient of the Pulitzer Traveling Fellowship and the Lynton Fellowship in Book Writing.

-His essays and feature stories have appeared widely and been recognized in roundups of best nonfiction by The Atlantic, etc. He writes about marginalized groups and overlooked people who make the world better for themselves.
+Fieseler’s essays and feature stories have been nominated for the Pushcart Prize and recognized in roundups of best nonfiction by The Atlantic.
+He writes about marginalized groups and overlooked people who make the world better for themselves.
 As such, his heroes tend to be exiles and outcasts seeking their own strange forms of freedom.

-Fieseler's favorite childhood movie was The Wizard of Oz because he related to the witch.
-He melted everywhere as a kid, including one time in the middle of Cook Country traffic court.
+As a little boy in flat flat Chicago, Fieseler’s favorite movie was The Wizard of Oz, and he thought he lived in Kansas.
+He loved the Wicked Witch and melted everywhere he could, including one time in the middle of Cook Country traffic court when his mother was disputing a ticket.
 Now, he owns an opinionated Cairn Terrier – same breed as Toto – who accompanies him to the library.
 Perhaps unsurprisingly to his mother, Fieseler grew to be a proud gay American.

 Learn more about Robert's upcoming events.